monikaperez/slamdunk/README.md

 ## jkobject/slamdunk

 A spike-in enabled and paired-end sequencing compliant version of slamdunk.
-Use it to solve

 ## Installation

 `pip install git+https://github.com/jkobject/slamdunk`

 !
 Make sure that you have installed [ngm](https://github.com/Cibiv/NextGenMap/wiki) too.

+! if you have paired end reads or use hg38, please read the remarks bellow.

 ## Remark